AntonioLunardi/Loan-Classification-Prediction-Competition-Case/README.md

 ## Project is still in progress.
-Detais about resolution will be in this file, as soon as the work be finished
+Details about the resolution will be in this file, as soon as the work be finished

 # Loan-Prediction-Practice-AV-Competition-Case